 Self-sustainability of the partnership after the end of the project

 The project has recovered with a lot of effort after the COVID outbreaks and the big changes we had to face in the Consortium composition.
 However, poartners have gained knowledge on cybersecurity training based on cyber ranges that can be easily exploited in future collaborations.
-In particular, SMEs that participate to the project can include in their products portfolio new training-related services, exploiting the new technologies studied during the projects.
+SMEs that participate to the project can include in their products portfolio new training-related services, exploiting the new technologies studied during the projects.

 Improving research and innovation potential within Europe and worldwide

 Even if the project starts in 2019 and the cybersecurity training has changed a lot in terms of training contents and tools, the use of cyber range is still a hot topic in the European landscape.
-The particular nature of the AERAS platform, based on the CRSA and CRST model, introduced a flexible approach that can be easily adopted in other contexts.
+The nature of the AERAS platform, based on the CRSA and CRST model, introduced a flexible approach that can be easily adopted in other contexts.
 The AERAS checklist, along with the RiskFactor methodology, can be considered and a good starting point for the definition of complete training programmes.

 2. Update of the plan for exploitation and dissemination of result (if applicable)